karlseguin/http.zig/readme.md

 }
 ```

-When `ServerCtx` is used, the `init` function as well as all actions, including the `notFound` and `errorHandler` take the 1 additional parameter: your application specific context.
+When `ServerCtx` is used, the `init` function as well as all actions, including the `notFound` and `errorHandler` take 1 additional parameter: your application specific context.

 If you plan on mutating your context within actions, you must do your own locking, as `increment` does above.